diagrams/diagrams-doc/doc/arrow.rst

 The style options
 -----------------

-The syles of the head, tail and shaft are manipulated using `headStyle`, `tailStyle`, and `shaftStyle`.
+The styles of the head, tail and shaft are manipulated using `headStyle`, `tailStyle`, and `shaftStyle`.
 We change the attributes of the arrow parts by setting one of these parameters equal